ITIL Change Management

 • Long-term avoidance of problems in the technical infrastructure

-• Reduction of complexity in process dependencies
+• Reducing the complexity of process dependencies

 Better Control